Friends-of-Monika/mas-docs/doc/pages/mas_selspr.md

 > This function is flagged as **deprecated** and **will raise an error.**<br>
 > Instead, consider using `unlock_prompt`.

 DEPRECATED - Use unlock_prompt instead Unlocks the selector of the given group.
-IN: group - group to unlock selector topic.

 **Decorators:**
 - `@store.mas_utils.deprecated(use_instead='unlock_prompt', should_raise=True)`

+**Parameters:**
+- `group` &mdash; group to unlock selector topic.

 ### def json_sprite_unlock(sp_obj, unlock_label=True)

 RUNTIME ONLY Unlocks selectable for the given sprite, as ewll as the selector topic for that sprite.

+**Parameters:**
-NOTE: checks if the prompt's rules passes before unlocking.
-IN: sp_obj - sprite object to unlock selectbale+ unlock_label - True will unlock the selector lable, False will not (Default: True)
+- `sp_obj` &mdash; sprite object to unlock selectbale+
+- `unlock_label` &mdash; True will unlock the selector lable, False will not (Default: True)

 ### def _selector_filter_items(item, search_query, search_kws)